facelessuser/coloraide/docs/src/markdown/compositing.md

 Color.layer([c1, c2, c3], blend='multiply', space="srgb")
 ```
 ///

-Lastly, if for any reason, it is desired to layer the colors with the blending step disabled (e.g. just run alpha
-compositing), then you can simply set `blend` to `#!py3 False`.

 [`multiply`](#multiply) is just one of many blend modes that are offered in ColorAide, check out
 [Blend Modes](#blend-modes) to learn about other blend modes.